 The gospel is the good news of how God sees you and treats you.

 Not only did God make you, he adores you.
 But you (and everyone else on this planet) have sinned.
 It breaks the relationship between you and God because he is holy.
 God’s holiness and your sinfulness are like oil and water.
 They just don’t mix.
 God fixed it from his end by coming as a man to remove the power of sin over us through his death and resurrection.
-He invites you into relationship with him.
+He invites you into relationship with Christ Jesus.
 Your job is to believe in his love.
 Accept his forgiveness, then put your hand in his and let him help you choose love every day.

 The gospel offers so much freedom—to our kids and us.

 It frees us from the expectation that they’ll behave well (because honestly, they’re sinners, just like us!) and it reminds us to depend on God for our goodness.
+Jesus is the perfect example of what kind of love is truly a fruit of the Spirit.
+He’s the ultimate example of kind words and brings us God’s peace.

 Just like we can’t tell an apple tree to try harder to bear fruit, we can’t tell our kids to try harder to bear spiritual fruit.
 No one can force themselves to love more—at least, not on the inside.
 To be truly transformed into more loving people, we need to be changed from the inside out.